Mediatised houses: Equality of birth

 Most importantly, members of the mediatised houses were recognized as entitled to retain the equality of birth their families had enjoyed under the Holy Roman Empire with Germany's reigning dynasties, who inter-married by right with the other ruling houses of Europe.
 Although this privilege did not automatically require that every ruling family had to accept all members of mediatised families as eligible for dynastic inter-marriage (see Countess Auguste von Harrach), each mediatised family was allowed to impose its own marital standards by house law, and could be accepted by ruling families without legal demur.
-This had practical effects in determining whether a marriage was considered morganatic or not, and what rights the children of such a marriage might possess.
+This had practical effects in determining whether a marriage was considered morganatic and what rights the children of such a marriage might possess.

-It was ultimately left up to each of the sovereign states to determine which families were counted as part of the mediatised houses and which were not, leading to discrepancies between the roster of the Imperial Diet in 1806 and the families counted amongst the mediatised.
-Prior to 1806, the term "exemption" was used to refer to states which surrendered their immediacy and high jurisdiction rights to another state but retained their votes in the Imperial Diet.
+It was ultimately left up to each sovereign state to determine which families were counted as part of the mediatised houses and which were not, leading to discrepancies between the roster of the Imperial Diet in 1806 and the families counted amongst the mediatised.
+Before 1806, the term "exemption" was used to refer to states that surrendered their immediacy and high jurisdiction rights to another state but retained their votes in the Imperial Diet.
 Not all exempt houses were counted amongst the mediatised houses.
-Further discrepancies exist because the houses were mediatised between 1806–1814 and the rosters of the princely and comital mediatised houses were not drawn up until 1825 and 1829 respectively, during which period some families had become extinct or sold those of their territories to which the rights of mediatisation appertained.
+Further discrepancies exist because the houses were mediatised between 1806–1814 and the rosters of the princely and comital mediatised houses were not drawn up until 1825 and 1829 respectively.
+During that period, some families had become extinct or sold those of their territories to which the rights of mediatisation appertained.

 From 1836 the Almanach de Gotha listed the mediatised houses in a section of their own, separate from both ruling dynasties and from princely and ducal families which were not recognized as having exercised sovereignty since the Congress of Vienna.

 The rights of the mediatised houses in Austria and Czechoslovakia were abolished in 1919 following the defeat of Austria-Hungary in World War I and the establishment of republics in those countries.
-Rights were also abolished in Germany in 1919, however the abolition was not initially enforced.
+Rights were also abolished in Germany in 1919, however, the abolition was not initially enforced.

 The following lists are exhaustive, including all of the mediatised houses.